TonyIvchenko/playground/src/vibedj/README.md

 ## Notes

 - First run may download a small browser sentiment model.
+- Playback uses `Tone.js` in the browser, so audio starts only after a user click.
 - If the model fails, the app falls back to heuristic analysis.
 - It is meant for creative direction, not objective literary analysis.